James Hardy (wide receiver): College career

-Professional athletics
+Professional career

+Pre-draft

 At the NFL Scouting Combine, Hardy was a top 10 performer in the bench press, broad jump, 3-cone drill, and 20-yard shuttle.
 In the bench press, Hardy finished ninth among wide receivers with 18 reps at 225 lb.
 He finished 8th in the broad jump with a distance of 10 ft 5 in.
 He finished 7th in the 3-cone drill with a time of 6.84 seconds.
 He also finished tied for seventh in the 20-yard shuttle with a time of 4.20 seconds.
 Official 40-yard dash time was 4.49.

 Buffalo Bills

-Hardy was drafted by the Buffalo Bills in the second round (41st overall) of the 2008 NFL Draft.
+Hardy was selected by the Buffalo Bills in the second round (41st overall) of the 2008 NFL draft.
 He signed a multi-year contract with the team on July 24.
 On September 14, 2008, in his second game, Hardy caught his first touchdown late in a win against the Jacksonville Jaguars.
 He finished the campaign with nine catches for 87 yards and two touchdowns.

 Hardy played in two games in 2009, catching one pass for nine yards.
 On September 4, 2010, he was released by the Bills.